Stochastic Online Instrumental Variable Regression: Regrets for Endogeneity and Bandit Feedback: Experimental analysis

-\paragraph{Data generation.} \Cref{example1} introduced a compelling scenario where a market analyst aims to understand the impact of item prices ($\text{Price}_t$) on item sales ($\text{Sales}_t$), using a continuous stream of daily data on food prices and sales.
-However, in this context, assuming exogeneity of price in the model is not viable due to the presence of unobserved confounding variables.
+In \Cref{s:intro}, we introduced in \Cref{example1} a compelling scenario where a market analyst aims to understand the impact of item prices ($\text{Price}_t$) on item sales ($\text{Sales}_t$), using a continuous stream of daily data.
+However, in this context, assuming exogeneity of price in the model is not viable due to the presence of unobserved confounding variables ($\text{Event}_t$), which remains unaccounted for in the regression model, resulting in an omitted variable.
 These confounders can influence both the noise term ($\eta_t$) and the price ($\text{Price}_t$) itself.
-In our simplified example, this can be attributed to the existence of an unobserved event, denoted as $\text{Event}_t$, which remains unaccounted for in the regression model, resulting in an omitted variable.
+In \Cref{sec:ofuliv} we revisit \Cref{example1}, and we formulate it as a decision process by introducing a bandit setting where the agent has to decide on a price ($\text{Price}_{t,a}$) among a feasible set of prices in order to increase the sales ($\text{Sales}_t$).
+The agent also has access to a set of suppliers (contexts) such that each price corresponds to a compatible material cost ($\text{MaterialCost}_{t,a}$).